 All the candidates earned ratings of 4 and 5 on each dispositional rubric item.
 All indicators (n=42) had mean scores between 4.0 and 5.0.
 Multiple indicators had mean scores of 5.0.
-The overall mean was 4.80.
+The overall mean was 4.95.
 SLO 3 was met.

-Analysis: In 2016-2017, the cohort mean was 4.86 with a target of 3.
+Analysis: In 2017-2018, the cohort mean was 4.80 with a target of 3.
 While the target was met, many changes occurred in the course and program.
 After a formal program review conducted by an external evaluator, several changes were made to the COEHD evaluation processes and instruments.
 The summary pages of the evaluation instruments were revised to provide candidates more specific, actionable feedback on their instruction and how to improve.

 To ensure supervisors were prepared to implement these changes, more formalized training was provided than had been conducted in the past.
-In 2017-2018, the cohort mean was 4.80 with a target of 3.
+In 2018-2019, the cohort mean was 4.95 with a target of 3.
 Faculty have discussed that this instrument does not provide meaningful data because there is very little variance in scores.
-Areas for candidates' improvement include 1) manages time effectively, 2) demonstrates passion/enthusiasm about learning and teaching, 3) uses appropriate tone of voice, and 4) communicates effectively (verbally and in written work).
+Areas for candidates' improvement include 1) manages time effectively, 2) goes beyond which is expected, 3) evaluates and reflects on his/her own experience and work, and 4) continues to seek knowledge and professional development.
 While candidates' scores in these areas were acceptable, the department feels like improvements could be made.
 A proposed revision to how dispositions are evaluated and acted upon is being reviewed by a faculty committee.

-Action - Decision or Recommendation: Based on the analysis of the results, in the 2018-2019 academic year, candidates need to receive additional support and encouragement in four areas: 1) manages time effectively, 2) demonstrates passion/enthusiasm about learning and teaching, 3) uses appropriate tone of voice, and 4) communicates effectively (verbally and in written work).
+Action - Decision or Recommendation: Based on the analysis of the 2018-2019 results, in the 2019-2020 academic year, candidates need to receive additional support and encouragement in four areas: 1) manages time effectively, 2) goes beyond which is expected, 3) evaluates and reflects on his/her own experience and work, and 4) continues to seek knowledge and professional development.
 This can be accomplished through focused online instruction and counseling throughout the internship year.
 Further revisions to the tool and/or process will result in more actionable, qualitative evaluations.